smartgic/skill-ovos-mm-wakeword/README.md

 }
 ```

-Fill this out with your appropriate information and hit save.
+Fill this out with your appropriate information and save the file.

 ## MagicMirror configuration

-In order to reach the `/ovos` route on your MagicMirror, you need to allow the remote connection for a specific IP address or for a network range.
+In order to reach the `/ovos` route on your MagicMirror, you need to allow remote connections for a specific IP address or for a network range.

 Please have a look here: https://github.com/smartgic/MMM-ovos-wakeword